habnabit/pycon2014/description.rst

 ==========

 Most importantly, show attendees how they can benefit from using Parsley's Twisted integration to easily parse stream protocols.
-Introduce attendees to Parsley's Twisted integration and show how it simplifies the creation and extension of stream protocol implementations.
 Give attendees an idea of how to use Parsley to create stream protocol implementations with Twisted by walking through working Twisted protocols for netstrings, SOCKS5, and IRC.

 Description